codeforsanjose/open311-gateway/_Docs/_WorkLogs/log_james.md

 ## Log

+### 2016.06.09 - Thu

+* Ari found a CORS issue.
+See [here](http://stackoverflow.com/questions/22972066/how-to-handle-preflight-cors-requests-on-a-go-server) for a possible solution.
+* Installed CORS, recompiled and redeployed to AWS.

 ### 2016.04.30 - Sat

 * Fixed Services query.
 Was returning the same name, group, etc. for all services.
 Broken when making the empty values return JSON null…